elopio/docs/source/includes/_simplifiedAPI.md

 ===========
 <aside class="notice">The Simplified API section is still under construction and may be missing some information.
 Don't worry!
 We plan to update the entire documentation prior to Augur launching.
 Thank you for your patience as we make these updates.</aside>

-<aside class="warning">The Simplified API provides an easy way to query for information on accounts, markets, trading, and reporting within Augur.
-However, in order to use this API, a connection to an <a href="#augur-node">Augur Node</a> is required.
-Please read the <a href="#augur-node">Augur Node</a> section before using the Simplified API.</aside>
+<aside class="warning">The Simplified API provides an easy way to make transactions and query for information within Augur.

-All of the methods in the Simplified API are getter methods that use an `eth_call` RPC request; for transactional requests (`eth_sendTransaction`), see the [Transaction API](#transaction-api) section below.
 This API is simplified in the sense that single requests to this API can be used to fetch a large amount of data, without the need for complicated RPC batch queries.
+However, many of the functions in this API require a connection to an <a href="#augur-node">Augur Node</a>, which has been indicated in their descriptions.
+Please read the <a href="#augur-node">Augur Node</a> section before using these functions.</aside>

 All optional parameters are listed in brackets.
 Most of the Simplified API functions contain optional parameters for specifying which results to return and how to sort them.
 For example, `sortBy` should be a string corresponding to the name of a particular field to sort by, and `isSortDescending` should be a boolean value for whether to sort the results in descending order. `limit` should be an integer greater than 0 that represents the maximum number of results to return. `offset` should be an integer greater than 0.
 It is used when only a portion of the total query results is desired, and it represents the record number at which to start returning results.

-Accounts API
+Accounts Functions
 -----------------
 ```javascript
 augur.accounts.getAccountTransferHistory({